adamsvoboda/adamsvoboda.github.io/docs/_posts/2022-06-22-extracting-asr-rules.markdown

 Scroll down slightly to see the list of exclusions and extract the data:
 ![](/assets/images/whitelist-data.png)

-It's important to keep in mind that the list of paths you may see here in the hex dump are not always exclusions.
-They can be part of other paths listed for ASR rules such as Monitored Locations.
+_It's important to keep in mind that the list of paths you may see here in the hex dump are not always exclusions.
+They can be part of other paths listed for ASR rules such as Monitored Locations._

 You'll need to do some testing/investigating to confirm if you are just naivley using content from the hex dump.
+Scroll down to see a link to a GitHub repository that includes this already extracted data for you to browse.

 Ultimately, this gives us a list of excluded paths that are allowed to perform lsass.exe dumps even with the ASR rule enabled: